alexander-matz/tamias/README.md

 Access control is kept simple, the only thing that controls what you're able to access are your roles.
-A role is a relaxation of posix groups with mostly identical semantics.
+A role is a simpler version of posix groups with mostly the same semantics.
-Every user is assuming a configurable number of roles as well as a few special ones.
+Every user is assuming a number of different roles as well as a few special ones.
-All users assume a role that is the name of their username as well as the role 'all'.
+The special ones are a role that is the name as their username as well as the role 'all'.

 A repository has a list for each of the permissions 'read', 'write', 'config'.
-While 'read' and 'write' should be rather straight-forward, 'config' might be unfamiliar.
-The permission 'config' determines who can remove the repository as well as modify the owner and access rights of a repository.
+'read' and 'write' are straight forward and just determine who can pull/push a repository.
+The 'config' permission allows to modify the values for the owner, read, write, and config permissions.

-The role 'staff', assumed by the user staff and all users assigned to that role is the tamias equivalent of 'root'.
-It has all permissions.
+The role 'staff' is special in that is effectively the tamias equivalent of a 'root' user that has all permissions.

 The same holds true for the owner of a repository.